Actions

 Overview

-Due to some wonky collision implementation, it is impossible to go up the ramp near the beginning.
+Being a snapshot of a work in progress level (likely a simple gameplay test), Wood Zone features some infamously wonky collision implementation, with it being impossible to use the ramp at the beginning of the Zone.
 There are some other ledges that seem to involve falling in and out of trees, and a U-shaped platform at the top left.
 Set near the end are wooden versions of the Metropolis Zone conveyor belts, though they don't function as they have no conveyor belt object in place for them, and one of them is partially broken.
+Past the point where the level design cuts off is a large empty space.
+If players use edit mode to go move the screen far enough, the level ends with a very short loopback of the end of the Act.
+Act 2 is completely empty, lacking level design or a background, with players immediately falling to their deaths.

 In the final version of Sonic the Hedgehog 2, Wood Zone retains a Zone ID known as 02 from the prototypes it was present in and is accessible by going to Death Egg Zone on the Level Select using Pro Action Replay code FFFE10:0300.
-Alternatively, the Game Genie code ACLA-AECY (AB6X-AEBR in Knuckles in Sonic 2) can be used - go to the stage select menu and select Emerald Hill Zone (Special Stage in Knuckles in Sonic 2).
-Either way, Wood Zone will be accessed.
+Alternatively, the Game Genie code ACLA-AECY (AB6X-AEBR in Knuckles in Sonic 2) can be used by going to the stage select menu and selecting Emerald Hill Zone (Special Stage in Knuckles in Sonic 2).
+Here, Wood Zone is nothing more than a broken stage with the graphics and layout for Emerald Hill Zone being forced to display in Wood Zone's original palette - one of few leftovers in the final game.

 History